maxischm/GaMoVR/README.md

 python3 ./Gamification-Engine-Settings/config.py localhost:8010
 ```

     The script will prompt you to enter the username and password entered during the gamification engine setup.

+3. In the Unity project open the file `Assets/ConfigurationFiles/GamificationEngineConfiguration.asset` in the Inspector.
+Enter the base URL, username, password, and GameId (if changed from the default value in the configuration script run in Step 2).